deepakbk1/LiveNetwork/README.md

 A small network utility library which help you to detect changes in connection using livedata

-Just download a code and add livenetwork as glide module in application
+Just download a code and add livenetwork as dependencies in application

 to use this